DevSidd2006/postal/README.md

 ## Why Postal?

-- **Bring any model.** OpenRouter as the backend means one login gives you Claude, GPT, Gemini, DeepSeek, open-weight models, and whatever ships next.
-No vendor lock-in.
+- **Bring any model.** OpenRouter as the backend means versatility.
+One login gives you large models Cluade, OpenAI, Deepseek, Kimi, and even access to smaller free models.
 - **Safety is a first-class feature.** Six approval policies, dangerous-command rejection, and confirmation for anything outside the working directory.
 You choose the risk level, not the agent.
 See [Approvals](docs/approvals.md).
 - **It survives long sessions.** Context pruning reclaims tokens from stale tool output, and when the window fills up, Postal compacts history into a continuation brief and keeps going instead of erroring out.
-- **Nothing is lost when you close the terminal.** Sessions are checkpointed after every turn, so `postal --continue` puts you back exactly where you were, and `/rewind` walks the conversation back to any earlier checkpoint.
+- **Nothing is lost when you close the terminal.** Sessions are check pointed after every turn, so `postal --continue` puts you back exactly where you were, and `/rewind` walks the conversation back to any earlier checkpoint.
 See [Sessions](docs/sessions.md).
-- **Hackable by design.** A readable, object-oriented Python codebase built on Rich, Click, and Pydantic.
+- **Configurable by design.** A readable, object-oriented Python codebase built on Rich, Click, and Pydantic.
 Every tool is one class behind a shared abstract base, so adding a tool or a sub-agent is a small, well-marked change.
 See [Architecture](docs/architecture.md).
 - **Component-based UI design.** Postal uses a modular, component-based UI system with separate components for every visual element (spinners, gutters, markdown rendering, tool displays, confirmations, etc.), making it easy to maintain, customize, and extend the interface.

 ## What it can do